Photographing South Georgia Island

 Here’s a photo made on a relatively short walk between the atmospheric Salisbury Plain and the Grace Glacier.
 I love how the low lying cloud seems to hover over the mountain tops.

 Our numerous shore excursions were made from zodiacs.
 This particular trip required me passing through the gauntlet as I made my way through a bunch of feisty seals.
-It’s a matter of facing down the harassment on your way back to the zodiac.
+I can remember facing down the harassment to make the short jaunt back to shoreline easier for my customers.
+But, being the last one to head off back to the zodiacs, I had no such support.
+And those pesky seals made the most of it.

-Once offshore I was able to make a few last photos of elephant seals and this abstract image made, on the fly, from the zodiac.
+Once offshore I was able to make a few last photos of elephant seals and, just meters away, this abstract image made, on the fly, from the zodiac.
 I love the momentary patterns formed on the water by the motion of the zodiac.

 If you’re thinking about a trip to Antarctica I most certainly would recommend considering an itinerary that includes South Georgia Island.